californiapolicylab/data-linking/README.md

 ﻿# Administrative Data Linking

 This repository contains sample code the [California Policy Lab] used to test software approaches to data linking.
-This topic is explored in the California Policy Lab white paper "[Administrative Data Linking]".
+This topic is explored in the California Policy Lab white paper "[Linking Administrative Data]".

 The purpose of these exercises is to experiment with different approaches to linking administrative data (rules-based, supervised machine learning, and unsupervised machine learning) using publicly available records of Michigan voter registration.
 We tested programs that carry out each of these approaches and evaluate their relative performance.
 For more on approaches to administrative data linking and for the results of the tests run, please see the white paper.